 Thus, both methods of obtaining political objectives (war and diplomacy) are as old as history itself.
 The crusades ― despite often being characterized as acts of mindless barbarism today ― were no exception.
 In addition to the battles familiar to most students of the crusades, there were frequent, complex and often highly successful diplomatic maneuvers as well.

 The Third Crusade was the first (but not the last) of the crusades that ended with a truce, and as such was concluded diplomatically rather than militarily.
-It is as a result an interesting case-study in diplomacy at the interface between Christendom and the Dar al-Islam.
-It is particularly interesting because the principle actors, Richard the Lionheart and Salah ad-Din, are more famous as men of war then men of peace.
+It is, as a result, an interesting case-study in diplomacy at the interface between Christendom and the Dar al-Islam.
+It is particularly interesting because the principal actors, Richard the Lionheart and Salah al-Din, are more famous as men of war then men of peace.
 In two entries I wish to examine the diplomacy of the Third Crusade.
 Today’s entry looks at diplomacy in the first six months of the crusade; a period in which both sides were probing the other more than seeking agreement.

 The political objectives of the Third Crusade were crystal clear: the restoration of Christian rule over the Holy Land.
 The later was defined roughly as the land in which Christ had lived and died, most especially the site of his execution, burial and resurrection: Jerusalem.
 All the crusaders that embarked upon the Third Crusade understood this as their goal ― and Saladin knew it.
 His political objective was quite simply to defend the status quo: Muslim control over the territory coveted by the crusaders.